Eddie Kantar

 Opening lead: D7 Dummy plays low.
 Plan your defense.

-Solution: The idea is to get a spade ruff and there are two possible ways of getting partner in after you win the HA.
+The idea is to get a spade ruff and there are two possible ways of getting partner in after you win the HA.
 (1) with a club; (2) with a diamond ruff if partner has led a singleton.
 In order to give yourself two chances, win the diamond ACE and shift to the S10 at trick BEFORE cashing a second diamond.
 Assume South wins and leads a heart to the ten and ace.
 Now play the DK.
 If partner follows, lead a club.
 If partner has led a singleton diamond and notices the way you are playing your diamonds in an alarm clock fashion. partner will trump the DK and lead a spade.
 Down 3.

 The West hand: S. J432 H. Q5 D. 7 C. AQJ1042